samchopra2003/CA-Simulator/readme.md

 ## Fitness Function

-In the context of an evolutionary/genetic algorithm, the **fitness function** is the objective function and is what designers of a system strive to maximize.
+In the context of an evolutionary/genetic algorithm, the **fitness function** is the objective function [10] and is what designers of a system strive to maximize.
 It is used to evaluate the strength of correlation between a current solution and the ideal solution; higher fitness values indicate a *better* solution according to the design of the system.

-For the purposes of our simulation, the fitness function can be thought of as a surrogate measure of an organism's ability to survive.
+For the purposes of our simulation, the fitness function can be thought of as a surrogate measure of an organism's ability to survive, i.e., *survivability*.
 Fitter organisms will tend to live longer and their species and offspring will survive through the generations, while those that have a lower fitness will die out which may result in the extinction of lower fitness species.